hyhong-code/DevConnector/readme.md

 # Developer's social network platform built with MongoDB, Express, React, and Node.

 ## Front end built with React functional components with hooks.
 State management with redux and thunk.
 Backend authentication with jsonwebtoken, bcryptjs, and express validator.
+Deployed with Heroku.

 ### Core features:
 1. User is able to browse other user's profile.